 Continuing Education Committee

-The Continuing Education Committee, with the assistance of the executing director, prepares and manageress all aspects of the clinic days.
+The Continuing Education Committee, with the assistance of the executive director, prepares and manages all aspects of the clinic days.

 Dental Education Committee

 The Dental Education Committee assists educational institutions in the formation of policies or courses for paraprofessionals, and conducts programs of recruitment to attract qualified students to the study of allied dental careers.

 The Governmental Affairs Committee monitors and when appropriate, becomes involved in all matters regarding proposed and/or current local, state and national legislation, regulations, governmental programs or activities and other dental related matters.

 The Judicial Committee investigates all alleged violations and presents a written report, with recommendations, to the Board of Trustees.